Getting Started

 - Select the desired wire type (radiussed, jump or modern wires)

-You can view the shortcuts for all these modifications by clicking on the edit
+You can view the shortcuts for all these modifications on the Edit and View menus, on the

 The improved schematic: